SurrealTiggi/kvm-install-vm/README.md

 - [x] Implement inventory -> ansible
 - [ ] Finalize bootstrap.py
-- [ ] Implement --install|--update|--uninstall options for easy management of new features/any updates
+- [x] Implement --install|--update|--remove options for easy management of new features/any updates
 - [ ] Packaging (.rpm, .deb) and build status via Jenkins ???
 - [ ] Update README.md when all the above is done